 Stitches will dissolve or come away approximately 5 to 12 days after surgery.
 There can be a small hole in the gum where the tooth was removed and this will gradually close over the following days.
 Smoking prior to or after surgery will increase your risk of post operative complications such as infection.

-You can commence eating on the day of surgery but you must avoid anything hot.
+You can commence eating on the day of surgery, but you must avoid any hot food or drink on this first day.
 You can begin with soft solid foods and plenty of fluids.
 Scrambled eggs, fish, mashed vegetables, yogurt is a good example.
 A soft diet is recommended until your mouth feels comfortable.
 Eating regularly is very important to avoid nausea caused by the medications.
 A nutrient rich diet will help you to feel better, have more strength, less discomfort and heal faster.
 Please see our recommended food list for more ideas.

 Keep physical activities to a minimum immediately following surgery.
 Resting for at least five days after surgery is advisable to help keep swelling and bleeding to a minimum.
 Routine exercise can usually commence seven days after surgery.